-The Macau Special Administrative Region (SAR), an autonomous region of the People’s Republic of China, is a resort city with lucrative tourism and gambling industries (described by Lonely Planet as the “Vegas of China” as a “mecca of gambling and glitz”).
+The Macau Special Administrative Region (SAR), an autonomous region of the People’s Republic of China, is a resort city with lucrative tourism and gambling industries (described by Lonely Planet as the “Vegas of China” and a “mecca of gambling and glitz”).
 Macau is a host to many gambling and betting establishments and is said to rival Malasyain online gambling scene as well – such as the popular Kiss918 app.
-Those who can’t make the trip out to Macau or Vegas may want to see what gaming options they have available to them online – they could look into Kiss918 which is a particularly popular app amongst Malaysians looking to play these exciting games.
-The city’s lottery industry has helped to finance its Wealth Partaking Scheme (WPS).
+Those who can’t make the trip out to Macau or Vegas may want to see what gaming options they have available to them online – they could look into the afformentioned gambling apps or try something similar with sports betting sites like www.bangthebook.com.
+That said, the city’s lottery industry has helped to finance its Wealth Partaking Scheme (WPS).
 Initiated in 2008 and renewed each successive year, the WPS provides a cash dividend to all Macau residents.

 All holders of a Macau Resident Identity Card are eligible to receive the WPS payments, including both permanent and non-permanent residents have been, although payments to permanent residents have been higher in each year of the program’s existence.
 Some people have chosen to take said payments and, instead of going to the local options, go online to www.paybyphonebillcasino.uk and similar options online.
 Considering the comfort of staying inside from this, it makes sense.

 According to the Macau SAR government, the purpose of the scheme is to “share the fruits of economic development with general public”.
 However, researchers such as Bruce Kam Kwan Kwong argue the underlying motive of the scheme was simply to “stabilize the political atmosphere” in the face of large May Day protest rallies and other civil unrest.